WaylonWalker/waylonwalker.com/pages/blog/pandas-pattern.md

 ---
-templateKey: 'blog-post'
+templateKey: "blog-post"
 title: My favorite pandas pattern
 date: 2018-03-01
-status: Draft
+published: false
 description: none
 ---

 # My favorite pandas pattern

 I work with a lot of transactional timeseries data that includes categories.
 I often want to create timeseries plots with each category as its own line.
 This is the method that I use almost data to achieve this result.
 Typically the data that am working with changes very slowly and trends happen over years not days or weeks.
 Plotting daily/weekly data tends to be noisy and hides the trend.
 I use this pattern because it works well with my data and is easy to explain to my stakeholders.

 ```python
 import pandas as pd